top of page

 KIM - A JOURNEY BETWEEN TWO WORLDS Kim Rangiaonui Logan

-Born Māori (Ngātikahungunu), raised Pakeha, Kim Rangiaonui Logan's father was commander in D Company, 8th Māori Battallion, but returned from the war a damaged man.
-He and his wife were unable to cope with two small boys, Kim and his brother Wilfred.
-Their childhood was bleak and cruel.
-But this is no misery memoir.
-Kim climbed and climbed - Everest, Aorangi Mt Cook, anywhere, he climbed away from his pain to success with mountaineers like Peter Hilary, and later as a guide and survivor, notably the chopper crash in the Mark Inglis/Phil Doole rescue.
+Born Māori (Ngātikahungunu), raised Pakeha, Kim Rangiaonui Logan's father was commander in D Company, 28th Māori Battallion, but returned from the war a damaged man.
+He and his wife were unable to cope with two small boys, Kim and Wilfred.
+Their childhood was bleak and cruel, so Kim climbed and climbed - Everest, Aorangi Mt Cook, anywhere, he climbed away from his pain to success with mountaineers like Peter Hillary, and later as a guide and survivor, notably the chopper crash in the Mark Inglis/Phil Doole rescue.
 Always climbing, his marriage crashed, but then he met Glennys and his life turned around.
-Now in his seventies, living in Queenstown and reconnecting with his Māori world, this is not just another mountaineering book.
+Now in his seventies, living in Queenstown and reconnecting with his Māori world, this is no misery memoir, nor merely another mountaineering book.

 Publishing November 2025.